KrishnaGaur12/Meridian/backend/BACKEND_MASTER_DOCUMENTATION.md

 ## 1. Executive Overview

 ### 1.1 What the Backend Is
-The **Razorpay AI Risk Manager & Dispute Management Engine** is a high-performance, asynchronous RESTful backend service built on Python 3.11+/FastAPI and SQLAlchemy.
+The **Meridian AI Risk Manager & Dispute Management Engine** is a high-performance, asynchronous RESTful backend service built on Python 3.11+/FastAPI and SQLAlchemy.
 It acts as an autonomous risk decisioning engine, chargeback representment package builder, and AI evidence verifier.

 ### 1.2 Problem It Solves
 When a cardholder files a chargeback dispute through a card network (Visa, Mastercard, RuPay, Amex), the merchant faces tight representment deadlines (3 to 7 days).
 Merchants typically suffer from: